jhpce-jhu/jhpce_mkdocs/docs/slurm/node-features.md

 ## Frequency By CPU-type

-In January 2024, the cluster compute nodes consisted of approximately
+In August 2024, the cluster compute nodes consisted of approximately

 ```
       3 bdver1